maxgio92/notes/content/notes/program-execution-environment.md

 > If you're interested on the main impacts of libraries compiled with this optimization and distributed by common Linux distributions I recommend this Brendan Gregg's great article: https://www.brendangregg.com/blog/2024-03-17/the-return-of-the-frame-pointers.html.

-> **The saved base pointers and the stack unwinding**
->
-> When the base pointer is pushed to the stack, it points to the previous frame's base pointer, enabling debuggers or profilers to walk the stack, also called stack unwinding.
-But FPO or frame pointer omission optimization will actually eliminate this and use the base pointer as another register and access locals directly off of the stack pointer.
-In this case, the stack unwinding is a bit more difficult since it can no longer directly access the stack frames of earlier function calls.

 In particular, CALL instruction pushes also the value of the program counter at the moment of the new function call (next instruction address), and gives control to the target address.
 The program counter is set to the target address of the `CALL` instruction, which is, the first instruction of the called function.

 In a nutshell: the just pushed return address is a snapshot of the program counter, and the pushed frame pointer is a snapshot of the base pointer, and they're both available in the stack.